Torbay Hearing Support Service

 Within Torbay we have two enhanced provisions one at primary level- St. Margaret’s school in Torquay www.stmargaretstorbay.org.uk and one at secondary level- The Spires College in Torquay www.thespirescollege.com

-Places at these schools is controlled by the Local Authority .Priority for places is given first to those pupils who have an educational and health care plan for their hearing impairment.
+Places at these schools is controlled by the Local Authority .Priority for places is given first to those pupils who have an Educational, Health and Care (EHC) plan for their hearing impairment.